proxytranslation/user-docs/introduction/getting-started.md

 ## On the Workbench

-Easyling makes it possible for you to export source segments, translate them in your CAT tool of choice and then reimport your results.
-But going through that cycle for each little change you make would get rapidly tedious - wouldn't it be great if you could edit & control your translations in the cloud, where it would all update in real time?
-That's what the Workbench is for.
+You can export all source segments, translate them in your CAT tool of choice and then reimport your results.
+But going through that cycle for every small change would get rapidly tedious - wouldn't it be great if you could edit & control your translations in the cloud, where it would all update in real time?
+You're looking for the Workbench.

 In Pages View, you can hover over any page - a menu will show up right next to it - choose 'Translation in List View' and you'll be taken to